material-motion/material-motion/concepts/plan-fulfillment-pattern.md

     fadeIn.property = "opacity"
     fadeIn.from = 0
     fadeIn.to = 1
-    target.addPlan(fadeIn)
+    target.addDefinition(fadeIn)

-Here, `fadeIn` is the Plan.
-Note that the fading in of the target **is not executed here**.
+Here, `fadeIn` is the definition.
+The execution of "fade in" **is not executed here**.

-`addPlan` has registered the Plan to a system.
-It does not matter which system, so long as the Plan is eventually fulfilled.
+`addDefinition` has registered the definition to a system.
+It does not matter which system, so long as the definition is eventually executed.

 Also consider this pseudo-code: